ENVIRONMENTAL IMPACT OF ENERGY TECHNOLOGY SYSTEMS

 The student will be able, starting from the basic knowledge given in the course, to acquire by himself the information, features, data that can be useful to know the main characteristics of systems and solutions used and/or proposed for energy generation and use with reference to environmental impacts.

-Attendance to the course requires knowledge provided by the courses of Physics and Chemistry.
+Attendance to the course requires basic knowledge of Chemistry.

 Course contents summary